rituraj-z/weather_app/README.md

 # Weather App ☁️

-An app made to facilitate users to see weather of their area.
+With this app users can see the Temperature, Weather Condition, Weather Forcast, Humidity, Wind Speed & Pressure of their area.

 ## Technologies Used 🧑‍💻